FelixOnline/v2/content/articles/2013-9-3-discontent-in-colombia.md

 subtitle: >
   Tensions rise in Columbia as the government signs a free trade agreement with US, UK and Canada.
 date: "2013-09-03 09:45:21 +0100"

 # Attributes from Felix Online V1
 id: "3755"
 old_path: /politics/3755/discontent-in-colombia
 aliases:
  - /politics/3755/discontent-in-colombia
+imported: true
+comments:
+ - Hi Hanna yesterday I saw  your  preotst on German TV 8 pm news on ARDThey said a couple of thousand people preotsted   and it was a first preotstever They showed a short interview with a young woman who said she wantsto make her point in showing up there against Tepco and how they handledthe nuclear crisisI think I even spotted  your  banner for  a split of a secondI hope you are wellchristiane

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true